 We are continuing to develop our immunoassay platform targeting a broad range of potential assays.
 Our vision is to target a single analyzer and consumable design that can detect analytes across a wide range of sensitivities creating a broad-based multi-test solution while minimizing the incremental research and development effort required for each new test.
-This platform incorporates the ability to perform D-Dimer and C Reactive Protein tests and leverages past research work on these tests.
+As well as a wide range of immunoassay based tests, it is intended that this platform will incorporate the ability to perform D-Dimer and C Reactive Protein tests and leverage past research work on these assays.